m-ashry-eg/SAA-C03/notes/README.md

 - #### DynamoDB Streams

-  - **What is**: DynamoDB Streams is a feature provided by Amazon DynamoDB that captures and streams changes made to items in a DynamoDB table.
+  - **Definition**: DynamoDB Streams is a feature provided by Amazon DynamoDB that captures and streams changes made to items in a DynamoDB table.
 It allows you to read to changers in real-time and build applications that can process these changes.

   - **Change Capture**: DynamoDB Streams captures a time-ordered sequence of item-level modifications in a DynamoDB table.
 This includes both inserts, updates, and deletes.